-As a composer, Dr. Kim's output includes original and arranged compositions for solo piano, solo voice, and chamber and choral ensembles.
-With special emphasis on sacred music, her compositions have been performed in numerous congregations throughout the United States and South Korea.
+As a composer, Dr. Kim's output includes original and arranged compositions for various solos and ensembles.
+With special emphasis on sacred music, her compositions have been performed in numerous congregations in the United States, South Korea, and many other parts of the world.
 Her arrangement style caters to a wide variety of tastes; while adhering to the classical foundation, rhythmic idioms of jazz and pop music mingle with subtle bents of neo-tonality, rendering contemporary ambiance that is accessible yet artistically rewarding to both performers and audiences.

 Born and raised in South Korea, Kristal Kim started music studies at the age of eight with her mother who was a talented singer and pianist.
-During the first years of her studies, she received the fourth place at the National Korean Piano Competition, which served as a starting point for her career as a pianist.
+During the first years of her studies, she received fourth place at the National Korean Piano Competition, which served as a starting point for her career as a pianist.
 After she immigrated to the United States, she continued her study at the preparatory division of the San Francisco Conservatory of Music under Ms. Tomoko Hagiwara.
-She won local competitions and Honorary Scholarships at the Conservatory and performed in many different venues, as a soloist and collaborative artist.
-As the winner of the Annual Concerto Competition successively in the years 1995 and 1996, she performed with the Marin Symphony Youth Orchestra.
+She won local competitions and Honorary Scholarships at the Conservatory and built performing experiences as a versatile pianist.
+As the winner of the Annual Concerto Competition successively in the years 1995 and 1996, she performed Beethoven’s Piano Concerto No. 1 and Gershwin’s Rhapsody in Blue respectively with the Marin Symphony Youth Orchestra.